Rituverma12/cbse-class12-2022-appearance-analysis/README.md

     ```excel
     = COUNTIFS(fact_table!E:E, "<1000", fact_table!E:E, ">0")

   These result shows that data is heavily skewed toward large operating bases.
 Only 9 out of 97 rows(including 0 registered) fall below 100, while the 25th percentile is 1385.75 and the median is 4067.5.
-Based on this, a conservative threshold was setup at 100, so that Base Flag statistically flags fragile rows without compromising overall coverage.
+Based on this, a conservative threshold was set at 100, so that Base Flag statistically flags fragile rows without compromising overall coverage.

 - **"profiling_anomalyflag" sheet**